Applications using the App Engine SDK to manage task queues define these queues using a configuration file called

 queue.xml configuration that

-demonstrates setting up task retries and modifying the default processing rate.
+demonstrates setting up the number of task tries and modifying the default processing rate.

 <queue-entries> <queue> <name>fooqueue</name> <rate>1/s</rate> <retry-parameters> <task-retry-limit>7</task-retry-limit> <task-age-limit>2d</task-age-limit> </retry-parameters> </queue> <queue> <name>barqueue</name> <rate>1/s</rate> <retry-parameters> <min-backoff-seconds>10</min-backoff-seconds> <max-backoff-seconds>200</max-backoff-seconds> <max-doublings>0</max-doublings> </retry-parameters> </queue> <queue> <name>bazqueue</name> <rate>1/s</rate> <retry-parameters> <min-backoff-seconds>10</min-backoff-seconds> <max-backoff-seconds>200</max-backoff-seconds> <max-doublings>3</max-doublings> </retry-parameters> </queue> </queue-entries>

-queue.xml file is a XML file whose root element is
+queue.xml file is an XML file whose root element is